 Yale, the first institution in the country to award graduate degrees, is Dr. Edward A. Bouchet’s alma mater.
 Dr. Bouchet is the first self identified African American ever to receive the PhD in any discipline and the 6th person in the Western Hemisphere to be awarded the PhD in physics.

 Save the date and bring along a colleague.
+Please be sure to register.
 This distinguished event is sure to be informative, enlightening, thought-provoking, and fun.

 Sponsored by the Yale Graduate School’s Office for Diversity & Equal Opportunity